isomerpages/moe-bendemeersec/_secondary-1-posting/First Week of School.md

 #### **2024 Secondary 1 Meet-the-Parents Session cum CCA Showcase**

-The Secondary One Meet-the-Parents Session cum CCA Showcase will be held on **Friday, 5th Jan 2024**, from 2:30 pm to 6:00 pm.
+The Secondary One Meet-the-Parents Session cum CCA Showcase will be held on **Friday, 5th January 2024**, from 2:30 pm to 6:00 pm.
 All Sec 1 parents and guardians are encouraged to attend.

 Details are as follows: